ElementsProject/lightning/doc/PLUGINS.md

 }
 ```

-The hook is sparse on purpose, since the plugin can use the JSON-RPC
+The hook is sparse on information, since the plugin can use the JSON-RPC
 `listpeers` command to get additional details should they be required.
 The
 `addr` field shows the address that we are connected to ourselves, not the
 gossiped list of known addresses.
 In particular this means that the port for